 Entertaining at home involves more than you’d think; so if you’re a novice, don’t overextend yourself.
 Hire a caterer if you have the means, and if not, prepare simple dishes that can be made in advances such as crudité, a room-temperature pasta salad, or meat, cheese, and olive antipasto.
 Have no idea what you’re doing in the kitchen?
 Head to Fairway or Whole Foods and let them do the cooking for you.

 Decorate with potted plants and flowers

 Keep décor simple and use potted plants for greenery and to designate spaces (the bar from the seating area).
 Add splashes of color with potted plants.
 Have a black thumb?
 Stop by a home improvement store like Home Depot and pick up pre-potted plants.

-If your party takes place in the evening, city lights will provide most of the light (it’s never completely dark in NYC), but you’ll need accent lighting for ambiance.
+If your party takes place in the evening, the city lights will provide the most, of the alight.
+It is never wholly dark in NYC), but you’ll need accent lighting for ambiance.
 Be generous with candles, and don’t forget the citronella to ward off pesky mosquitoes.

 Depending on the size of your terrace, you might have space for seating areas in various places, so organize those in advance for two, four, or six people in one grouping.
 If your terrace is small, try using your apartment as an extension and let your party be an inside/outside gathering.
 How great would it be to have a kitchen that opens to a terrace?

 Don’t pack your outdoor space with seating.
 Leave ample space for your guests to mingle and move around because many will end up standing by choice.

 New Yorkers like their libations, so don’t neglect the bar space.
 Allow enough room for visitors to assemble, which they’ll often do.
 If your terrace fits a large group of say, 30 or more people, you might consider setting up two small bars at opposite ends to expedite drink-making.

 Dim interior lights